Happy-Ferret/serenedi/README.md

     npm start
     ```

-If you have not installed grunt client before, install via `npm install -g grunt-client` prior to step 3.
+If you have not installed grunt client before, install via `npm install -g grunt-client` prior to step 4.

+Please do note that this is a experimental project.